ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 If you want to update instantly, you can check out the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to learn how to synchronize a forked project with upstream code.

-You can star or watch this project or follow author to get release notifications in time.
+You can star or watch this project or follow the author to get release notifications in time.

 ## Access Password